 CTA recommends that anyone with responsibility for Olympics-related cybersecurity review this report for actions to further improve their security posture.
 Our recommendations apply not just to the Olympics, but also to any major event in which governments, companies, and corporate sponsors are involved, and which heads of state, executives, and networks defenders, must plan for and support.

 This CTA Threat Assessment report showcases the value of the industry collaborating to solve the big cyber problems of today.
-You can download the full Threat Assessment report here: CTA 2020 Olympics Threat Assessment Report
+You can download the full Threat Assessment report here: CTA 2020 Olympics Threat Assessment Report (revised April 2021)

 “As part of our sharing activities, CTA enables member companies to work together on developing reports like these, not just on a one-time basis, but in a sustained manner over time.
 The resulting analysis is much stronger because it comes from such a wide array of viewpoints.
 We look forward to producing more of these assessments in the future,” said Michael Daniel, President and Chief Executive Officer (CEO) of CTA.